 The population of Seattle is on the rise and has been for decades.
 You can argue the growth is due to any number of factors.
 It’s true—the allure of Seattle’s beautifully temperate climate, delicious coffee, amazing natural surrounds and plentiful things to do is strong.
 You'll hear more than one transplant to the area denounce the climates they came from, whether that means some place cold and snowy or hot and humid.

-The growth also ties in with the many big businesses located in and around Seattle, as people move here for a new job or to look for work often.
-People probably aren't moving here for the real estate prices, especially not as of late, but there's more than one source in the area proclaiming the Seattle metro area as the next San Francisco in terms of growth, appeal...and cost.
+The growth also ties in with the many big businesses located in and around Seattle, as people move to the Northwest for a new job or to look for work often.
+People probably aren't moving here for the real estate prices (especially not as of late), but there's more than one source in the area proclaiming the Seattle metro area as the next San Francisco in terms of growth, appeal...and cost.

 What is the population of Seattle?